Decicus/discord-server-change/README.md

 Sending the bot a _direct message_ will **not** work.

 The user running the command will also need to be connected to the voice channel they would like to change regions for.
-In the future the bot will allow typing part of the channel name, as long as the "part" matches only one channel.
+In the future the bot will allow typing part of the channel name, as long as the "part" matches only one channel, but the initial 2.0.0 release will only work if you're connected to a voice channel.

 ### Display current server region